For China, Turkey missile deal a victory even if it doesn't happen

 Reports in China's state-run military press suggested the sale would open the door to further high technology orders in the West and other markets.
 Chinese military experts were quoted as saying that while price had been a key factor, the capability of the FD-2000 system also satisfied Turkey's demands.

-Military analysts familiar with the FD-2000 say it is a leading example of Chinese defence industry's capacity to absorb and adapt foreign technology, combine this with local innovation and ramp up low cost manufacturing.
+Military analysts familiar with the FD-2000 say it is a leading example of Chinese defense industry's capacity to absorb and adapt foreign technology, combine this with local innovation and ramp up low cost manufacturing.

 Kashin said the Chinese missile system was partly based on Western technology obtained from Israel and also drew on Russian know-how.